 Imagine a mother in a remote village, far from advanced medical facilities, holding her newborn close.
 She knows she is HIV-positive, and the weight of that knowledge is immense.
-She wonders if she can safely breastfeed her baby, providing the nourishment and protection they desperately need, or if she will inadvertently transmit the virus that could jeopardize their future.
-This article aims to delve into the complexities surrounding this issue, providing clarity, guidance, and reassurance based on current scientific understanding and medical recommendations.
+Which means she wonders if she can safely breastfeed her baby, providing the nourishment and protection they desperately need, or if she will inadvertently transmit the virus that could jeopardize their future.
+This article aims to walk through the complexities surrounding this issue, providing clarity, guidance, and reassurance based on current scientific understanding and medical recommendations Turns out it matters..

 Can HIV/AIDS Spread Through Breast Milk?